12 min read Personal Development

 ❌ Mistake #3: Trying to Change Everything at Once

-Your willpower is limited.
-Trying to build multiple habits simultaneously depletes your mental resources.
+My willpower is limited.
+Trying to build multiple habits simultaneously depletes my mental resources.

 Solution: Focus on one habit at a time.
 Master it before adding another.